 - Waste not, Want not our popular re-use sales return to Keynsham on Saturday 21 July 2018 - Good quality items of pre-loved furniture, bric-a-brac, bicycles and building materials for sale at bargain prices - all saved for re-use from our Recycling Centres.

 - Bath Repair Cafes - What do you do with a wobbly chair or when the zip breaks on your favourite jacket?
 Throw it away?
 No way!
 If you have an item that is broken or needs adjusting, bring it along to the Bath Repair Café!
 Come and learn how to fix items yourself with the help of a team of volunteer repair experts, all free of charge but donations welcomed.
 Monthly events at various venues www.facebook.com/repaircafebath

 - School recycling and rubbish collections - details of what we offer and who to contact

-- School activities - free educational support for all schools
+- School activities - websites with free educational support for schools

 - University students - guidance on recycling and rubbish for students living in halls and off campus